Direside/crystal-factions-site/game_rules.md

 1. Draw - Each player may draw 1 from their faction deck.

 2. Deploy - Starting with the player with the priority token, play cards from your hand and pay their costs.
 Activate PLAY abilities immediately after playing the card.
 Once a player has played all the cards and abilities they want for the round, move to the next player clockwise.

+    For help identifying the different parts of a card, see [Card Anatomy](./components.md#card-anatomy).

 3. Battle - Calculate the Attack Power (AP) for all players.
 Players with lower AP take the difference in damage between their own AP, and the player with the most AP.